 Coding in the Multimedia Browser

 Video files (as well as audio files) can be coded in the same way as texts in MAXQDA.
-To do so, open the video file in the Multimedia Browser as described in the section above.
+To do so, open the video file in the Multimedia Browser as described in the previous section.

-You start by marking a segment of the waveform (a so-called “clip”).
+You start by marking a segment in the waveform (a so-called “clip”).
 Typically, you will want to set the beginning and end of a segment in a media file precisely, as the scene and content can change completely from one moment to the other.
-For this reason, MAXQDA offers a number of functions that allow you to mark an audio or video clip:
+For this reason, MAXQDA offers numerous functions that allow you to mark an audio or video clip:

 - To roughly mark a segment, keep the left mouse button pressed and select the segment by dragging the cursor over the waveform.
 The time limits are displayed underneath the beginning and end marks.

-- You can easily alter the time limits of the clip by moving the whole blue-marked segment or by clicking and dragging the outer borders of the segment in the waveform.
+- You can easily alter the time limits of the clip by moving the blue-marked time display or by clicking and dragging the outer borders of the segment in the waveform.

-- By using the right and left arrow keys, playback is moved by one-tenth of a second.
+- By using the right and left arrow keys on your keyboard, playback is moved by one-tenth of a second.
 If the playback precisely matches the beginning or end of a clip, the clip is enlarged or reduced accordingly.

 - To play the marked clip, click the icon Play clip or press the F9 key.

 You will usually play a media file and then pause exactly at a position where you want to set a new coding.
 To do this:

 - Press the button Play/Pause or the F4 key.